martinvaughn/5thstar-app/README.md

-# Thanks
+# 5thstar
-This is an app for giving thanks.
+Use this app to get more positive reviews for your business.